-In automotive terms, the Aston Martin DB5 was a blue-blooded aristocrat!
+The Aston Martin DB5 was a blue-blooded aristocrat.
 The member of society's upper tier with whom the car is most associated is, of course, James Bond.
-The DB5 played a starring rôle in Goldfinger.
-Indeed, it was unthinkable, back then, that '007' would have driven any other car!
-And, when Bond was recuperating in the country - from the rigours of defending the Western world - he no doubt found himself behind the wheel of a 'shooting-brake' DB5.
-Just twelve of these rarefied estate cars were built... now, that is exclusivity, Miss Moneypenny!
+For, the DB5 played a starring rôle in Goldfinger.
+Indeed, it was unthinkable that '007' would have driven anything else!
+And, when Bond was in the countryside - recuperating from the rigours of defending the Western world - he would have been seen in a 'shooting-brake' DB5.
+Just 12 of these rarefied estate cars were built.
+Now, that is exclusivity, Miss Moneypenny!

 At the heart of the Aston's allure was its beautiful bodywork.
 Alloy panels came courtesy of Touring - the illustrious Italian design house.
-A network of minimalist tubing made up a skeletal frame - upon which was laid the car's finely-chiselled 'skin'.
-Flared-in headlights were a fashionable feature - and did no harm to the car's aerodynamics.
-Though it is uncertain whether Aston's test drivers could tell the difference - as they hurtled up the unrestricted M1 of the time.
-In that respect, at least, Aston's Newport Pagnell HQ was ideally situated.
-It is not every manufacturer that has its own test-track.
-A top speed of 140mph said it all!
-And if you wanted an extra 10mph on top of that - purely, in the pursuit of a round figure - a tuned Vantage engine was available as an option.
+A network of minimalist tubing made up a skeletal frame.
+On that was laid the car's finely-chiselled outer skin.
+Flared-in headlights were a fashionable feature.
+They also helped the DB5's aerodynamics.
+A top speed of 140mph said it all.
+If you needed an extra 10mph on top of that, a tuned Vantage engine was always an option.
 The 4/5-speed ZF transmission was eminently tractable.
-If not quite cutting edge, the DB5's spec, as a whole, was at the high end of automotive development.
-With good reason, solid disc brakes were fitted all round!
+Solid disc brakes were fitted all round.

-Ultimately, though, the DB5 was not about pushing the technical envelope.
-Rather, it built upon decades of impeccably-wrought craftsmanship.
-In so doing, it stood out, as a suave and sophisticated product.
-For a start, it had 'licensed to kill' looks!
-And its 4-litre straight-six engine - with 282bhp on tap - had performance to match.
-Arguably, David Brown's finest hour, his firm's reputation soared to new heights.
+So, the DB5 mixed cutting edge technology with sought-after styling.
+It added its own take to decades of impeccably-wrought Aston craftsmanship.
+It was as suave and sophisticated as cars get.
+It had 'licensed to kill' looks.
+And its 4-litre straight-6 engine had performance to match.
+282bhp was on free-flowing tap … shaken, but not stirred, of course!
+'DB' stood for David Brown.
+And his firm's reputation now soared to new heights.
 After all, the Aston Martin DB5 was James Bond's personal transport.
-It does not get better than that!
+And it does not come much classier than that!